ai-forever/fusion_brain_aij2021/README_EN.md

 After that, correct answers in the ```true_{TASK_NAME}.json``` format shall be added to the container and a script for calculation of metrics for each subtask shall be run.
 The final metric shall be calculated as a sum of metrics for each subtask (see below).

+## Limitations

+The solution container will be run under the following conditions:

+* 100 GB RAM
+* 3 vCPU
+* 1 GPU Tesla V100
+* Time for performance: 30m
+* Offline solution

+We provide participants with the ability to access the computational resources of Christophari to train the model.
+The number of resources is limited.
+To gain access, you should send an application to `Christofari_AIJContest_2021@sberbank.ru` with a description of how exactly it is planned to use computational resources.

 # Subtask 1 - Code2code Translation

 ## Description